 Camera with Telephoto Lens

-If you can swing the money and are going on an African safari I would highly recommend investing in a proper camera.
+If you can swing the money and are going on an African safari, I highly recommend investing in a proper camera.
 Those lions don’t look quite as majestic on an iPad.
 If it’s your first time on safari or traveling around Africa we have a great post on the best safari cameras.

 Smartphone

-We always get a local sim card when we arrive to a new country.
-Data is super cheap in most of Africa so there is really no excuse not to get a SIM card.
-Granted sometimes it can be more hassle than it is worth.
+We live in a digital age, and I hate to say this, but our phones are our lifelines in Africa.
+They are our maps, news sources, and online social lives; yes, they are even used as telephones to get around.
+We always get a local SIM card when we arrive in a new country.
+Data is cheap in most of Africa, so there is no excuse not to get a SIM card.
+Granted, sometimes it can be more hassle than it is worth.

 Travel Adaptor